fata-cmd/gbdc/README.md

    - For macOS: `brew install libarchive`

 2. Run the installation script `install-pymod.sh` within the repository directory.

-## Installation from PyPI (Experimental):
-The PyPI package `gbdc` contains pre-built distributions that can be installed via `pip install gbdc`.
-However, please note that some platform-specific distributions may be missing and that existing ones have not undergone extensive testing yet.
 <!-- #### Shipped Dependencies

 * A copy of the command-line argument parser by P. S. Kumar [`argparse.h`](https://github.com/p-ranav/argparse) (MIT licensed) resides in the `lib` folder.